introp-software/o365-moodle/local/o365docs/azure_settings.md

 * Click on the created application and then click on the “Configure” tab.
 The following steps describe the settings that need to be changed.
 The rest are optional.

-    * Application is Multi-Tenant:

-      Depending upon whether your site is intended to be single tenant or multiple tenants, you may choose Yes or No.
+    * Application is Multi-Tenant: Depending upon whether your site is intended to be single tenant or multiple tenants, you may choose Yes or No.

-    * Client ID:

-      This will be populated already.
+    * Client ID: This will be populated already.
 Note this down and use it when setting up the OIDC authentication plugin for your Moodle installation.

-    * Keys:

-      Select the duration for your secret key depending upon your requirements.
+    * Keys: Select the duration for your secret key depending upon your requirements.
 The key will be created when you save this page.

-* Click on Save button, and you will see the “Key” get populated.
+* Click Save at the bottom of the page, and you will see the “Key” get populated.
 You will need to note it down at that time and use it when setting up the OIDC authentication plugin for your Moodle installation.

 * Click on “Add Application” at bottom of the page.